 \section{Feature Matching Comparison}

 Figure~\ref{fig:feature_matching} compares traditional SIFT matching \cite{lowe1999object} with MAST3R-SfM~\cite{Duisterhof2024MASt3RSfMAF} for feature matching in smoke-affected scenes.
-The comparison highlights how SIFT matching fails for thermal images which have low texture, while MAST3R-SfM, combined with smoke masking, provides more reliable correspondences.
+The comparison highlights how SIFT matching fails for low-texture thermal images, while MAST3R-SfM with smoke masking provides more reliable correspondences.
 This robust matching is essential for the accurate camera pose estimation required in Stage 1 of our pipeline.